 There are three important trends that are influencing the way we approach our lives and our work.

-We live in a-high-speed world.
+We live in a high-speed world.
 With the advent of the Internet and other technological advancements, we are used to everything being fast.
 We now order online, and items are shipped almost instantly, we need information, and we search it with results available immediately, we need to make a reservation and it’s instantly solved, etc.

 Also, in our society, we have often associated money with success, and work with money.
-I work hard, I make money, therefore, I’m successful.
+I work hard, and I make money, therefore, I’m successful.
 This has contributed to a culture of “work”.
-Having free time, not being busy all the time, is often associated with being lazy, not being productive.
+Having free time, and not being busy all the time, is often associated with being lazy, and not being productive.

-As science, technology, knowledge have kept advancing, we have also become more specialized, more focused.
+As science, technology, and knowledge have kept advancing, we have also become more specialized, and more focused.
 This is positive in terms of specialization.
 However, this can affect our ability, at times, to look at the big picture: what is important, what really matters?

 When we combine these three tendencies: high-speed, the need to appear productive, and specialization, we can easily fall into the trap of valuing efficiency vs. effectiveness.